What is Malic Acid?

 What is it the doctor says about having an apple every day?

 People that suffer from fibromyalgia and chronic fatigue syndrome often benefit from a healthy dose of malic acid.

 This is because it helps the body to produce ATP.
 Often people lacking energy, or suffering one of the aforementioned conditions do not efficiently produce enough ATP.
 The deficit results in fatigue throughout the day and a lack of motivation, which can considerably impact your athletic ability.
 It is for this reason that using malic acid-containing sports supplements can result in a higher tolerance for exercise and greater results when taking part in endurance exercise.

 When taken with magnesium supplements, it has also been found to reduce symptoms of pain, especially by patients with fibromyalgia and chronic fatigue syndrome.
 The effects of pain relief may be experienced as early as 48 hours after taking malic acid.

 As well as all of the aforementioned positives, it is notably utilized in skin care products tailored to improve and maintain healthy skin.
 It is praised and celebrated as a fix for wrinkles, the signs of aging in your skin, blemishes and tired-looking skin.

 This isn’t the only alpha-hydroxy acid used to treat skin.

 AHAs are typically used to battle dry skin, moisturizing skin, and removing dead skin cells.
-Because of this, it is popular for inherited diseases including ichthyosis (scaly skin) and melisma, which causes darkening of your skin, along with acne, scarring and xerosis.
+Because of this, it is popular for inherited diseases including ichthyosis (scaly skin) and melisma, which causes darkening of your skin.
 One of the ways in which it helps with dry skin conditions is by removing the uppermost layers of dead skin cells.
 It is also proven to increase the thickness of the deeper layers of your skin.